 James and Sirius stared at each other, mouths gaping widely.

-is that rubbish?”
+“What on earth is that rubbish?”
 James whispered, trying to contain his voice as they retreated back out into the corridor.

 Sirius only managed a shake of his head, his mouth still hanging low, and arm held against the decaying wall for support.